-TREATMENT OPTIONS: As noted above Cicada Killers are not aggressive and only the female has a stinger.
-I have never heard of them attacking anyone but they are a nuisance for the month of July and into early August.
-The best treatment option is to try to ride it out until the majority of them have made their burrows and laid their eggs.
-Then we can come and treat each individual hole with a dust which will kill the eggs and the female.
+We can come and treat each hole with dust to kill the eggs and the female.
 This will reduce the population for the next year.
-Another thing you can do is to make sure you have a healthy lawn with no bare or sparse patches making it harder for them to burrow into the ground.
+Another thing you can do is make sure you have a healthy lawn with no bare or sparse patches making it harder for them to burrow into the ground.
 This can be achieved by fertilizing your lawn in the fall and spring.